Kendamil Organic Baby Formula Review and Analysis

 Kendamil Stages: Ingredient Differences

-2. Kendamil Stage 2 versus Stage 3: There are two main differences between Kendamil Stages 2 and 3.
+2. Kendamil Stage 2 versus Stage 3: There are three main differences between Kendamil Stages 2 and 3.
 First, Stage 3 removes the whey protein powder, though the protein content actually increases relative to Stage 2 likely due to a compensatory increase in the whole milk and lactose content.
 Second, Stage 3 adds a tiny bit of salt and removes the fluoride found in Stage 2.
-Stage 2 is intended for 6-12 months, and Stage 3 for 12-36 months.
+Third, Stage 3 removes the Mortierella alpina, which is a source of EPA (an Omega fatty acid).
+Stage 2 is intended for 6-12 months, and Stage 3 is for 12-36 months.

-To examine whether Kendamil baby formulas meet the stringent US nutritional recommendations put forth by the US Department of Agriculture (USDA, see references), Food and Drug Administration (FDA), and American Academy of Pediatrics (AAP), we consulted with a dietician nutritionist with expertise in infant feeding.
+To examine whether Kendamil baby formulas come close to the stringent US nutritional recommendations put forth by the US Department of Agriculture (USDA, see references), Food and Drug Administration (FDA), and American Academy of Pediatrics (AAP), we consulted with a dietician nutritionist with expertise in infant feeding.

-Note that the US FDA also publishes minimum infant formula nutritional requirements (see references), but all of the infant formulas we reviewed met these requirements, and they are only relevant for 0-6 months.
-Because the Kendamil formulas met the FDA minimum requirements, we compared them to the more general USDA daily intake recommendations.
+Note that the US FDA also publishes minimum infant formula nutritional requirements (see references), but all of the Kendamil formulas meet these published standards (this is why they are approved for sale in the U.S.), and they are only relevant for 0-6 months.
+Because the Kendamil formulas already meet the FDA minimum requirements, we used the more general USDA daily intake recommendations as a guideline.

 USDA Nutritional Recommendations: